 The five pillars you need to build a smart city

-Organization and infrastructure
+Organization and Infrastructure

 Any technology you use will be only as good as the infrastructure on which it sits.
 So, a smart city not only needs to integrate that physical technology, but it also needs to integrate the institutions in which they run.
 A smart city cannot have siloed departments and service teams.

 A smart city is like a living organism.
 It grows, expands, communicates, and consumes.
-And like a living organism, it needs a central nervous system that detects and organizes all activities happening through its different neighborhoods and administrative departments.
+And like a living organism, it needs a central nervous system that detects and organizes all activities through its different neighbourhoods and administrative departments.
 That nervous system is a service management platform.
 Cloud-based service management software, like C2, provides end-to-end insight and control over all service requests placed within a city.

 Traditional models of city government may not be flexible enough to address every civic concern of the future.
 From community policing to climate change, migration, and volatile economies, there are too many large-scale problems for city governments to tackle alone.

 When they set out to build a smarter city, the first question many city leaders will ask is, “how are we going to pay for this?”
 Unfortunately, some may not be able to reallocate necessary funds.
-Others might have the ability, but it might take months or even years to get the budget change approved by their city council or voters.
+Others might have the ability, but it might take months or even years to approve the budget change by their city council or voters.